 Start by dragging a new Grid block under the Header text (keep two columns).
-In the right column, put an Icon (select an icon of your choice), and in the left column, insert a Text block.
+In the right column, place an Icon (select an icon of your choice), and in the left column, insert a Text block.
 Make the column containing the Icon Fit content (as Behaviour).
 Also, select the right column containing all the texts (header, the new grid, and link) and set the Text align (under Typography) to right.

 The grid, in which we have placed an Icon and Text, will be our feature line; and, as we want three lines, select and copy it two times.
 Update those copies with a new Text and Icon.

 The point of leaving these three feature lines unstyled is to show you how you can speed up your work by using Multiple Selection.
 To select multiple blocks, start by selecting the first one and then pressing CTRL.
 You can select other blocks one-by-one or, if those blocks are children of the same parent, you can select the first one (ex. the one on the top), press ⇧ and select the last one (ex. the one on the bottom), and this will also select all blocks in the middle.